 \begin{itemize} \item a VDE (and a \LCDM\ started with the same seed for the phases of the initial conditions) simulation in a 500 \hMpc$\;$box, \item a second VDE (and again corresponding \LCDM) simulation in a 1 \hGpc$\;$box, \item two more VDE simulations with a different random seed, one in a 500 \hMpc$\;$ and one in a 1 \hGpc$\;$box, as a check for the influence of cosmic variance, \item two \LCDM-vde simulations in a 500 \hMpc\ and a 1000 \hMpc\ box. \end{itemize}

-The full set of simulations will be presented and analyzed in more detail in an upcoming companion paper; in this \textit{Letter}, instead, we chose to focus on some of them only in order to gather information on large scale structures and massive cluster at high redshift, respectively, in the two cosmologies.
-To this extent, the use of the same initial seed for generating the initial conditions in the coupled \LCDM\ vs. VDE simulations allows us to directly compare the structures identified by the halo finder, which are supposed to form at the same points corresponding to the overdensity peaks formed from the initial Gaussian density field.
+The full set of simulations will be presented and analyzed in an upcoming companion paper; in this work, instead, we chose to focus on some of them only in order to gather information on large scale clustering in the two cosmologies.
+The use of the same initial seed in the coupled \LCDM-VDE simulations allows us to directly compare the structures identified by the halo finder, which are supposed to form at the same points corresponding to the overdensity peaks formed from the initial Gaussian density field.

-As a final remark, we underline here that the choice of the boxes was made in order to allow the study of clustering on larger scales, without particular emphasis on low mass objects, e.g. dark matter haloes with $M<10^{14}$\hMsun.
-This means that even though our halo finder has been able to identify objects down to $\sim 10^{12} \hMsun$ in the 500\hMpc$\;$box and $\sim 10^{13}$ \hMsun$\;$in the 1\hGpc$\;$one (which corresponds to a lower limit of 20 particles, see below), we are not comparing the mass spectrum at this far end.
-Therefore, since we are only interested in studying the behaviour of the mass function of these models at the very high mass end, in the following sections we will mostly refer to the \LCDM-1, \LCDM-vde and VDE-1 simulations, where we have a larger statistics for the supercluster scales.
+As a final remark, we underline here that the choice of the boxes was made in order to allow the study of clustering on larger scales, without particular emphasis on the low mass results, e.g. objects with $M<10^{14}$\hMsun.
+This means that even though our halo finder has been able to identify objects down to $\sim 10^{12} \hMsun$ in the 500\hMpc$\;$box and $\sim 10^{13}$ \hMsun$\;$in the 1\hGpc$\;$one (which correspond to a lower limit of 20 particles), we are not comparing the mass spectrum at this far end.
+Therefore, since we are only interested in studying the behaviour of the mass function of these models at the very high mass end, in the following section we will refer mostly to the \LCDM-1, \LCDM-vde and VDE-1 simulations, where we have a larger statistics for the supercluster scales.